-The initial Annual Report must be completed no later than 14 months after placing the Plan in the facility's operating record.
-This document represents the initial Annual Report for Keystone and will also be appropriately placed in the facility's operating record per \$257.105(g)(2), noticed to the State Director per \$257.106(g)(2), and posted to the publicly accessible internet site per \$257.107(g)(2).
+The initial Annual Report must be completed no later than 14 months after placing the Plan in the facility's operating record, and subsequent Annual Reports completed every 12 months thereafter.
+This document represents the second Annual Report for Keystone and will also be appropriately placed in the facility's operating record per \$257.105(g)(2), noticed to the State Director per \$257.106(g)(2), and posted to the publicly accessible internet site per \$257.107(g)(2).

 As detailed in the Plan and reiterated below, the station has established procedures and inspection requirements which are implemented to minimize/eliminate airborne emissions from potential fugitive dust sources.
-The results from inspections conducted and associated observations made during CCR handling activities are documented on logs maintained in the station's Environmental Department, including those specific to the one-year period (November 2015 to November 2016) relevant to this initial Annual Report.
+The results from inspections conducted and associated observations made during CCR handling activities are documented on logs maintained in the station's Environmental Department, including those specific to the one-year period (December 2016 to November 2017) relevant to this second Annual Report.